SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-10-17-welcome-to-mixed-reality-oct-17th-launch-edition.markdown

 So, if you are interested in VR and VR gaming (although, I am preferable to watching 2D, 3D and VR movies in my 300 foot VR cinema room) then now is the time to get going.

-> If you prefer Vive and Oculus, they both have recently announced price drops to match the Mixed Reality series of headsets, however, you still need to factor in the level of PC you will need to run them.&nbsp; The cost of VR, should include the PC you will need as an entire package!
+> If you prefer Vive and Oculus, they both have recently announced price drops to match the Mixed Reality series of headsets, however, you still need to factor in the level of PC you will need to run them.
+The cost of VR, should include the PC you will need as an entire package!

-&nbsp;

 # Wait, there is more – incoming SteamVR!

 ![](http://blog.inf.ed.ac.uk/atate/files/2016/08/SteamVR-Header.jpg)

-As was announced earlier by Microsoft and Steam, Windows Mixed Reality will fully support games published on the SteamVR service.&nbsp; Further extending the amount of experiences available to all consumers.&nbsp; If you already have VR titles (or titles with VR support) in your Steam Library, then you will also be able to activate them on Windows Mixed Reality PC’s and headsets.
+As was announced earlier by Microsoft and Steam, Windows Mixed Reality will fully support games published on the SteamVR service.
+Further extending the amount of experiences available to all consumers.
+If you already have VR titles (or titles with VR support) in your Steam Library, then you will also be able to activate them on Windows Mixed Reality PC’s and headsets.

-&nbsp;

-> **\*Note, no actual date has been announced for the launch of SteamVR for Windows Mixed Reality.&nbsp; But from the previews I have experienced, it should not be too long.**
+> **\*Note, no actual date has been announced for the launch of SteamVR for Windows Mixed Reality.
+But from the previews I have experienced, it should not be too long.**

-&nbsp;

 # For Developers!